 Finally, there is already an “ice hurley” or ice field hockey – it developed in Europe and is called bandy.
 It seems a lot lamer than ice hockey because, you know — it’s field hockey on skates with a ball.
 Still looks fun though.

 Additionally suspect, the main evidence the Heritage Society offers for Windsor’s claim is a reference to “hurley on a long pond of ice” from a 1844 fictional novel.
 The Society describes the author, Thomas Chandler Haliburton as the “Father of American Humor” and the “most quoted North American author.”
-I’ve never heard of him, but I guess he’s better than Margaret Atwood, William Faulkner, and Edgar Allen Poe.
+I’ve never heard of him, but I guess he’s better than Margaret Atwood, William Faulkner, and Edgar Allan Poe.

 Haliburton was born in Windsor in 1796, 47 years after the soldier at Dartmouth saw the Mi’kmaq playing their ice game.
 Winsdor was founded in 1764.